fjbali/OpenELEC.qt/README.md

 **Important Notes**

 It is in a quite early state, so don't expect anything to work out of the box, yet.
 By the time writing this, gstreamer is not working, and so is qtmultimedia.

+**Ubuntu Notes**
+When building the first time, besides the required packages installed during build, you probably also need libexpat-dev and perl XML::Parser.

+Just install that with

+sudo apt-get install libexpat-dev cpan -i XML::Parser

+**QT Creator Notes**

+Install Qt Creator and setup the ARM toolchain by adding a new gcc compiler (in build.xxx/toolchain/bin) and the qt5 (qmake in build.xxx/toolchain/arm-xxx/usr/bin).
+You also have to setup your Raspberry Pi as a generic linux device.
+Then you're ready to compile your projects and run them remotely on your Raspberry Pi.

 **Installation**

-Just build one of the \*Qt projects.
+Just build one of the projects (currently qt5 will only build for RPi).
 But don't forget to add textmode to you cmdline.txt.
 Otherwise boot will fail with a kernel panic, due to missing init scripts.

 **ToDo**

-- Get OpenMAX IL working
 - Correct some path issues with Qt5 (examples will fail to run if you don't set QT_PLUGIN_PATH=/usr/plugins, QML_IMPORT_PATH=/usr/imports; currently set by profile.d/qt5.conf)
 - Get audio playback working (qmlvideo will fail to choose the correct audiosink; dont know wether one of them works, yet.)
 - Clean up and tidy messy scripts